 Over time, these little snapshots can show you patterns and improvements that you might have missed otherwise.

 And let’s talk about those small wins for a second.
-Did you get out of bed today even though depression was telling you to stay put?
+Did you get out of bed today even though depression’s telling you to stay put?

 That’s a win!
 Did you speak up in a meeting even though anxiety was screaming at you to stay quiet?